cbsd/cbsd.io/docs/tutorials/configuration/CBSD-through-Puppet.md

 There are many of today's popular configuration management systems: Ansible, Chef, Saltstack, Puppet etc., written in different languages and with different concepts and principles of.

-At this point, we support CBSD module for Puppet and here is a brief information on its use.
+At this point, we support a [CBSD module for Puppet](https://forge.puppet.com/olevole/cbsd)

-Project page at **Puppet Forge:** [CBSD puppet](https://forge.puppet.com/olevole/cbsd) Description - for which this module

-Puppet CBSD
+## How to use puppet with the CBSD puppet module

-module allows to write server configuration using declarative programming (Ruby DSL, domain-specific language).
+Puppet CBSD module allows to write server configuration using declarative programming (Ruby DSL, domain-specific language).

 In other words, you create a manifesto describing what the container and with what parameters and characteristics should be on a particular server.